cn205000/osticket-prereqs/README.md

 <h2>Step 3: Download & Install Files</h2>
 Scroll up to the Installation Files and open the link.
 Download all the files.
 First we are going to launch PHPManagerForIIS_V1.5.0.msi.
 Go through the installation by just hitting next and accepting the terms & conditions.
 Next we are going to launch rewrite_amd64_en-US.msi.
 Do the same thing you did with the first installation.
+Next we are going to look for php-7.3.8-nts-Win32-VC15-x86.zip.
+Once you find it, right click and select extract.
+It will bring up a window, you want to hit browse and now we are going to look for the PHP Folder we created earlier.
+Go to this pc and select (C:) and open the PHP folder then hit select folder in the bottom right.

 <h2>Step 4: Configure IIS</h2>